Marketing for Startups

 Partner With Industry Influencers

 If you’re on social media, you’ve most likely seen sponsored content shared by influencers.
 Typically, social media influencers have gained their title by cementing themselves as a spokesperson for an industry.
 They keep a finger on the industry’s pulse at all times.
-Partnering with these influential personalities provides your brand with a representative that can vouch for your product and bring in new customers.
+Partnering with these influential personalities provides your brand with a representative that can vouch for your product and bring in new customers, otherwise known as affiliate marketing or referral marketing.

 The good news, there are influencers in every industry, both macro and micro.
 Depending on your budget and the goal of your marketing campaigns, there are a few ways to partner with them.
 The first being an exchange of products or services for promotion.
 Generally, this is an approach best used for micro-influencers that are looking to grow their personal brand.
 Provide incentive through commission or brand ambassadorship programs to motivate these influencers to work with your brand.